hepplerj/cv/web-cv.md

 **Organizer** and **Project Lead**, *[Mozilla Global Sprint 2017](https://mozilla.github.io/global-sprint/)*, Omaha, Nebraska (2017).
 I coordinated and hosted Global Sprint 2017 to bring together scientists, educators, artists, engineers, and others to hack and build projects for a healthy internet.
 We focused our project around [Open Omaha](http://github.com/open-omaha/).

-**Project Lead and Manager**, *Mobile Digitization for Rural Community Archives*, Omaha, Nebraska (2017-*present*).
+**Project Lead**, *Mobile Digitization for Rural Community Archives*, Omaha, Nebraska (2017-*present*).
 With a grant from the LYRASIS Catalyst Fund, we initiated a pilot program for a mobile digitization lab and maker space for working with rural community archives and Tribal colleges.

-**Founding Member and Project Lead**, *[Endangered Data Week](http://endangereddataweek.org)*, Omaha, Nebraska (2017--*present*).
+**Founding Member and Organizer**, *[Endangered Data Week](http://endangereddataweek.org)*, Omaha, Nebraska (2017--*present*).
 Helped organize the first international Endangered Data Week, a collaborative effort among campuses, nonprofits, libraries, citizen science initiatives, and cultural heritage institutions.
 EDW is designed to shed light on public datasets that are in danger of being deleted, repressed, mishandled, or lost.
 Our sponsors included the Digital Library Federation and their Records Transparency and Accountability Interest Group, the Council on Library and Information Resources, the National Digital Stewardship Alliance, Data Refuge, and the Mozilla Science Lab.

 **Presenter**, *Information Exchange*, Omaha, Nebraska (2017).
 An event devoted to helping communities locate and strategize methods to provide better access to information, generate ideas about what libraries are and how knowledge can be shared within a community to improve the lives of its citizens.